charles-rothbaum/TP-Link_TL-WR841N/README.md

 ### The UART Console

 The ESP32’s firmware reads raw bytes coming from the router’s UART hardware, and those bytes are places in a USB packet buffer, and the TinyUSB driver sends those packets over the ESP32's native USB controller.
-The operating system will

 The operating system recognizes the device as a USB CDC ACM serial device, so it automatically creates a serial port:
 ```bash